Cumberland Flank Battery

 Cumberland Flank Battery was an artillery battery in the British Overseas Territory of Gibraltar.

 Description

-The Cumberland Flank Battery was a large battery that was around the docks area and could fire at enemy shipping that approached Gibraltar Harbour.
-In 1859 there were 32 guns that made up the Cumberland Flank and the New Mole Battery.
+The Cumberland Flank Battery was a large battery located around the docks area and could fire at enemy shipping that approached Gibraltar Harbour.
+In 1859 there were 32 guns that formed the Cumberland Flank and the New Mole Battery.
 Today there is a Cumberland Road on the rock to the east of the dockyard which records the battery's name.